-This is part 4 in our How to Build a Home Recording Studio series (starting with part 1 here) that shows you how to set up a computer-based studio capable of recording pro-quality audio.
+This is part 4 in our How to Build a Home Recording Studio series that shows you how to set up a computer-based studio capable of recording pro-quality audio.
 In part 3, we talked about microphones and sound cards and other type of interfaces.
-Today, let’s talk about audio software.
+Today, let's talk about audio software.

 I always recommend Reaper, by Cockos, which is incredibly powerful.
 I use it for everything, even my music studio.
 Make no mistake, this is professional software that rivals programs 10 times more expensive.
 From basic voice-over recording to full-blown multi-track music recording, including MIDI, virtual instruments, etc., Reaper can do it all.
-I’ve recorded 5 CDs (for Raven Boy Music) using it, and have several more in-work.
+I've recorded 6 full albums (for Raven Boy Music) using it, and have several more in-work.

 I mention this next bit only because I made such a big deal about noise reduction in this series.
 Even though it isn't labeled as such, there is a tool in Reaper that is one of the best noise reduction tools available, called ReaFIR (FIR=finite impulse response).
 It actually works better for reducing noise than many programs designed for the purpose!
 And ReaFIR is just one of dozens of effects that come bundled with Reaper.
 That's just a bonus tip;).
 I put up a post with a video on ReaFIR here.